vweevers/remark-common-changelog/README.md

 ### `latest-release-first`

 Releases must be sorted latest-first according to semver rules.
-If there is an Unreleased section, it must be the very first.
 In `fix` mode, releases are reordered.

 ### `latest-definition-first`